 If you are not prompted where to save the file to, the key might be automatically saved to your Downloads folder.
 Locate the file and move it to a safer location.

 - Your exported Browser Key is protected with encryption, and can only be used with your unique SendSafely account.

 - Do not store on any public folder or shared drive that other users have access to.
 Treat the exported key as you would any other sensitive files you keep for long term storage.

 Importing a Trusted Device Key

-You can only import a keys that were previously associated with a trusted device on your own SendSafely account.
+- You can only import keys that were previously associated with a trusted device on your own SendSafely account.
 Sharing device keys across different accounts is not possible.